TOAST-DOCS/TOAST-Cloud/zh/toast-sdk/iap-android.md

 ### IapService.PurchasesUpdatedListener

-* Payment information, if updated, is notified via onPurchasesUpdated of an object inherited with IapService.PurchasesUpdatedListener.
+* Purchase information, if updated, is notified via onPurchasesUpdated of an object inherited with IapService.PurchasesUpdatedListener.

 ```java
 void onPurchasesUpdated(List<IapPurchaseResult> purchaseResults)